WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this allow you to suspend asg processes

-* useful for where you want to resize your instance - thiswould require termination, thus asg would most likely spin a new instance.
+* useful for where you want to resize your instance - this would require termination, thus asg would most likely spin a new instance.

 - you can **even suspend health checks**.

+* another use case might be **suspening the ASG during the deployment**.
+This is due to the fact that when deployment and scale event is underway, the newly added instances (due to scaling) will have the latest **deployed** version of the app running.
+Often you will end up with 2 application versions in your ASG.

 #### Migration